luigiberducci/global_racetrajectory_optimization/Readme.md

+# Repo copied from TUM.
+Instructions:

+* Save a map with a pgm and yaml file in the maps submodule.
+The standard name "map" is ignored by git.
+* Create csv file by executing `python3 calc_waypoints --map_file mapname` from the bitmap2csv directory.
+Check
+additional options with `python3 calc_waypoints --help`.
+Default map_file is "map".
+* In standard configuration, the output csv file is saved in the maps submodule.
+* Finally, run `python3 main_globaltraj.py`.
+The optimal path is again saved in the maps submodule.

 # Introduction
 This repository contains algorithms that allow us to determine an optimal racing line on a race track.
 You can chose between several objectives: